Hepatitis A and HIV/AIDS

 The vaccine is recommended for HIV+ people, as well as for those who live in or are traveling to areas with high rates of HAV.
 It is also recommended for men who have sex with men, injecting and non-injecting drug users, persons with blood clotting disorders (for example, hemophilia), and persons with chronic liver disease (including hepatitis B or C).
 Children living in regions of the US with high rates of HAV should also be immunized.

 After a non-immunized person has been exposed to HAV, giving an injection of immune globulin can prevent infection.
 This is called post-exposure prophylaxis, or PEP.
 Immune globulin contains antibodies against HAV, which provide short-term protection against infection.
-Immune globulin can be given before and within 2 weeks after coming in contact with the virus, and is a safe vaccine alternative for pregnant and breast-feeding women.
+Immune globulin can be given before and within two weeks after coming in contact with the virus.
 In 2007, the CDC changed the US guidelines to allow the use of not only immune globulin but also the Hepatitis A vaccine to prevent infection after exposure in healthy persons aged one to 40 years.

 This article was provided by The Well Project.
 Visit The Well Project's Web site to learn more about their resources and initiatives for women living with HIV.
 The Well Project shares its content with TheBody.com to ensure all people have access to the highest quality treatment information available.
 The Well Project receives no advertising revenue from TheBody.com or the advertisers on this site.
 No advertiser on this site has any editorial input into The Well Project's content.